shebpamm/dots-nix/README.md

-these dotfiles were made by [nuxshed](https://github.com/nuxshed).
+these dotfiles were originally made by [nuxshed](https://github.com/nuxshed).

-This is my fork as I venture down the path of NixOS!
+This is my iteration of it as I venture down the path of NixOS!